F-I-D-O/Manuals/manuals/Programming/C++/CMake Manual.md

 ### Using the Dashboard mode configured by the script
 When run with the `-S` or `-SP` argument, the `ctest` executable runs the script that configures the dashboard mode.
 The `-SP` mode only differs in that it runs the script in a new process.

+## Problems

+### `Warning! <name> library version mismatched error`
+This error typically occures when the library `<name>` used during the build is different from the library used at runtime when running the tests.
+This can happen due to following scenario:

+1. The library relies on the `PATH` variable to find the library at runtime, but the path used during the build is specified manually.
+1. There is another library with the same name earlier in the `PATH` variable, and the version differs.

+The solution is:

+1. Identify the path used incorrectly at runtime
+1. Move the problematic path after the correct path in the `PATH` variable

+The identification step can be hard here, as the ctest does not report the real path to the library used at runtime, but the path where this library was compiled.
+In other words, the `Installation point` under the `General Information` is incorrect.

+The identification of the real path to the problematic library can be done as follows:

+1. build the tests manually using CMake
+1. run a single test in the debugger and break
+1. open the Process Explorer
+1. `View` -> `Lower Pane View` -> `DLLs`
+1. click on the test process
+1. In the Lower Pane View, there is a list of all DLLs loaded by the test process.
+Find the problematic library and check the path to it.